WBAP (AM): Current programming

 WBAP and KSCS shared a broadcast facility in Arlington, Texas, before moving to studios in Victory Park in Dallas.

 WBAP-AM-FM air both local and nationally syndicated shows.
 Weekdays begin with the WBAP Morning News anchored by Ernie Brown, Carla Marion and Hal Jay.
 That's followed by Casey Bartholomew in late mornings and Texas native James Parker in afternoon drive time.
 In early evenings, The Mark Levin Show from Westwood One airs.
 The Joe Pags Show, from Compass Media Networks, took over the late weekday evening time slot in February 2025.

-Weekends include syndicated programs from Chris Plante, Rich Valdés and Ben Ferguson, along with shows on money, cars, home improvement, real estate, hunting and the outdoors.
+Weekends include syndicated programs from Chris Plante, McGraw Milhaven and Ben Ferguson, along with shows on money, cars, home improvement, real estate, hunting and the outdoors.
 Paid brokered programming also airs.
 Most hours on weekdays start with local news at the top of the hour, while nights and weekends, an update from Fox News Radio is heard.

 WBAP is the flagship station of Westwood One's nationally syndicated overnight program Red Eye Radio (formerly Midnight Trucking Radio Network), that traces its roots to Bill Mack's overnight show from 1969.
 Hosts Eric Harley and Gary McNamara are heard live locally weeknights, with "Best Of" programs heard weekend overnights.

 Prior to Citadel's takeover of the station in August 2007, talk show host Mark Davis's program was a full three hours, (9 A.M. to Noon).
 As a result, Rush Limbaugh, Sean Hannity and Mark Levin were all forced to air on a one-hour tape delay.
 However, with Citadel's ownership of the station, Davis's show was both cut in length and shifted back by a half-hour, to carry the top-rated talkers live.
 Davis departed the station in March 2012 when a contract agreement could not be reached.

 In the fall of 2010, WBAP began an agreement with Texas Christian University to air live play-by-play of TCU Horned Frogs football and TCU Horned Frogs men's basketball.
 The station carried every game of the undefeated football team in that first season.